blackmed007/blackmed007/README.md

 # Hello there! 👋
-- I'm Abdelhamid or simply Hamid, a passionate software development student.
+- I'm Abdelhamid or simply Hamid, a passionate Computer science student.

 Welcome to my GitHub profile!